shynargaliyeva/project-1/README.md

 - CSS

 ### Getting Started
 - Learn the rules of Blackjack.
-- Write some pseudocode, although be as thorough as you can.
+- Write some pseudocode
 - Wireframe first initial version.
 It will help you with your HTML layout.
-- Create and all necessary directories using terminal and code away.
+- Create and all necessary directories using terminal and code away...

+##### Then countless hours later, you can play the game here:
 https://shynargaliyeva.github.io/project-1/

 ### Next Steps
+#### Fix:
+  - When Dealer has Blackjack, game ends, deactivate Player buttons.
+  - Add some styling
 ##### New features:
   - Player can make bets using chips with the value of: $1, $5, $25
   - "Double" feature